 Creating New Myths for the Modern AgeI think Ian McDonald is on to something, and I’m committed to creating cross-media stories that make myth alive and relevant in the information age.
 My contemporary fantasy novel Blackthorne Faire is a statement of the problem.
 The title story in Raven Wakes the World is about an artist who is mythologizing her own life to heal a wounded heart.
 My Challengers television pilot is about a search for the last, vanishing wonders.
 The Widening Gyre is a new myth for today’s world.

-Thanks to my amazing management team at Creative Convergence, I’ll have some news about these and other projects to announce soon.
+I’ll have some news about these and other projects to announce soon.
 Let me know if you’d like to be notified or follow me on the Twitter!

 In this site, you’ll find my own work, and tools that I hope will help you with yours, as an artist, researcher, reader, dreamer, or wanderer.
 Enjoy.
 And please drop me a line to let me know what you think.

 "Myth must be kept alive.
 The people who can keep it alive are artists of one kind or another.
 The function of the artist is to mythologize the environment and the world."

 — Joseph Campbell